 Wood is not a preferred material for use in insulation products.
 In addition, wood absorbs moisture.
 Wood also has a tendency to warp and expand with cold and hot air, causing gaps that could let in heat.

 It is always important to find out the specific materials a manufacturer uses in their walk-ins.
-Many use wood liberally as 2" x 4" –inch tongue and groove edging around panels, in all their doors, as well as in their ceilings.
-We don’t use wood in our standard walk in walls, ceilings or floors.
-We use approved marine plywood in our reinforced floor, and in some of our custom doors.back to top
+Many use wood liberally as 2″ x 4″ –inch tongue and groove edging around panels, in all their doors, as well as in their ceilings.
+We don’t use wood in our standard walk-in walls, ceilings or floors.
+We use approved marine plywood in our reinforced floor, and in some of our custom doors.

 How do I find out what size of refrigeration system I need?

 Contact a dealer or an Amerikooler sales representative at 1-800-627-5665 to help you with this question.
-Typically, Amerikooler will be able to answer that question during the quoting process.back to top
+Typically, Amerikooler will be able to answer that question during the quoting process.

 How much do your walk ins-typically weigh?

-Panels weigh 2.9 lbs per sq. ft., floors weigh 3.9 lbs per sq. ft., and the door weighs 165 lbs.
-Depending on the size of the walk-in you are purchasing some simple math should give you a better idea of what your walk-in weight will total up to.back to top
+Wall and ceiling panels weigh 2.4 lbs per sq. ft., floors weigh 3.9 lbs per sq. ft., and the standard door weighs 165 lbs.
+For a reinforced floor or an outdoor hurricane walk-in, weight will increase by approximately 10%.
+Depending on the size of the walk-in you are purchasing some quick math should give you a better idea of what your walk-in weight will total up to.

 What does R-value mean?